vianna-research/website/pages/01_workgroups/doll/projects.md

 ##Ongoing Projects

 * **Multizentren-Produktionslogistik und Qualitätssicherung für Neurotechnologie** (Innovationsförderprogramm Forschung und Entwicklung, N-Bank) Adapted, highly flexible ECoG electrode systems are developed, leading to a prototype that can be testet by the end-user.
-By implementing a multicenter product development and suitable product logistics a resource saving process is possible.
+By implementing an innovative multicenter product development and suitable product logistics a resource saving process is possible.
 Project Partner is [Black Rock Microsystems Europe](http://www.blackrockmicro.com/index.aspx)

 	Please contact [Prof. Doll](staff.html) for more information.